allyson-s-code/middlebrick/wp-content/plugins/wp-live-chat-support/readme.txt

 == Description ==

-Connect with your website visitors for free with the 3CX Live Chat plugin which works with 3CX.
-With more than 30,000 active installations, 3CX Live Chat is a reliable and tested live chat solution for WordPress.
-Not just a live chat solution, with 3CX Live Chat you get integrated voice, video & team collaboration features included.
-[Get 3CX free](https://www.3cx.com/signup/) forever, and benefit from:
+Connect with your website visitors for free with the [3CX Live Chat](https://www.3cx.com/signup/) plugin.
+With more than 30,000 active installations, 3CX Live Chat is a reliable and tested free live chat solution for WordPress.
+Unlike other live chat solutions, 3CX gives you free integrated voice, video and team collaboration features without compromising on any of the business benefits.

-* Increased sales: connect with website visitors & potential leads in real-time as they browse your website.
-* Quicker resolution: switch from chat to call at any point to resolve issues faster via voice.
-* Free calls: invite web visitors to contact you via ‘3CX Talk’ links.
-No dialing of numbers
-* Increased collaboration: forward chats & discuss customer issues with your team.
-* Never leave a chat unanswered: assign chats to groups, including queue-based group handling of chats.
-* Meet over video: connect with visitors over video call or set up video conferences for company wide meetings.
-* Work remotely: respond to live chats on the go with included iOS & Android apps.
-* One system for all: answer calls, live chats, SMS, Facebook and WhatsApp messages all from the same interface
-* Know who’s chatting: identify existing customers and bring up their contact records all from same interface
-* Improved productivity: extensive chat and call reports to evaluate agent performance
-* Free edition is free forever.
-No per user per month licensing

-= Other chat features =

-* Fully customizable chat box
-* Full anonymity for your visitors
-* Create custom offline message forms & store messages offline
-* Access historical live chat records
-* View missed live chats
+Start managing your communications - at zero cost per year - centrally and easily through one hub.
+If chats don’t cut to the chase, switch to free audio and video calls direct from the browser.
+But that’s not all.
+Besides your live chat, customers can connect via Whatsapp, Facebook and Text too.
+It’s a sale waiting to happen!

+= Free - and we really mean free =
+3CX is completely [free](https://www.3cx.com/signup/), forever.
+Whether it’s one million chats or a 10 agent team it’s [free forever](https://www.3cx.com/signup/).

+= And not just chats - Voice, WhatsApp too! =
+* Deliver WhatsApp business messages direct to your Web Client, Desktop and Smartphone Apps
+* If you need it - there’s Facebook and Text messaging too!
+* Free live calls - allowing voice calls direct from the browser
+* Team Messaging - to answer, transfer and resolve customer queries on one platform across multiple agents
+* And replace your old phone system with a new cloud one - free
+* Get [3CX free forever](https://www.3cx.com/signup/) …and benefit forever!

+= Why 3CX Is Your #1 Live Chat Solution =
-* Chats sent and received at lightning fast speed via 3CX Live Chat Servers
+* Live Chat
-* Compatible with all caching plugins (live chat window loaded via Ajax)
-* Enable/Disable sound when a new live chat message is received
-* Ban visitors from chatting to you based on IP Address
-* Quick responses (insert a predefined response to your live chat box)
-* Customer satisfaction ratings for each chat session
-* Add your company logo to the live chat window
-* Add your photo to the live chat window
-* Include/exclude the live chat from appearing on certain pages
+* Inbound WhatsApp, FB, Text
+* Video Conferencing x 25
+* 3CX Talk / Meet Links
+* Mobile & Desktop Apps
+* Hosted on Cloud
-* Choose when to accept chats
+* Choose your SIP Trunk
+* Ring Group
+* Auto Attendant

 = Video: How to Set Up 3CX StartUP and Live Chat = [youtube http://youtube.com/watch?v=onawKT7y5P8]